ollilik/github-projekty/C++/WhiteBlackBoxTests/README.md

 ### Autor: Daniel Olearčin
-  - Projekt: Making Black Box, White box and TDD tests
+  - Making Black Box, White box and TDD tests
+  - Codes are in *.cpp files